-Once public safety concerns have been addressed, local efforts will be concentrated on environmental and public health concerns until the arrival of a SEMR or Federal OSC.
+Once public safety concerns have been addressed, local efforts will concentrate on environmental and public health concerns until the arrival of a SEMR or federal OSC.
 Direction and control of continuing local efforts will remain with the IC.
-On arrival of the State EMR, the ICS further transitions toward an UC.
-At this time, direction and control of the incident may be transferred to the State EMR if the IC so desires and the State EMR agrees.
+On arrival of the state EMR, the ICS further transitions toward an UC.
+At this time, direction and control of the incident may be transferred to the state EMR if the IC so desires and the state EMR agrees.
 If the RP is not already represented at the CP, they should be encouraged to do so as soon as possible.

-Depending on the location of the spill, the CP may be located at the RP's business location or at a site selected by the local IC.
+Depending on the location of the release, the CP may be located at the RP's business location or at a site selected by the local IC.
 In any case, there will be only one CP.

-On the arrival of the Federal OSC, a fully-functional UCS, consisting of the three levels of government and the RP, assumes overall management of the response to the spill.
-The UC overlay to the ICS provides a mechanism to involve all the stakeholders in the management of the response so that all responding agencies can work together to solve the common problems that arise during a significant spill.
-The NCP Section 300.305(c) stipulates where practicable, the framework for the response management structure is a system (e.g., a unified command system), that brings together the functions of the Federal government, the State government, and the RP to achieve an effective and efficient response, where the Federal OSC maintains authority.
+On the arrival of the federal OSC, a fully functional UCS, consisting of the three levels of government and the RP, assumes overall management of the response to the release.
+The UC overlay to the ICS provides a mechanism to involve all the stakeholders in the management of the response so that all responding agencies can work together to solve the common problems that arise during a significant release.
+The NCP Section 300.305(c) stipulates where practicable, the framework for the response management structure is a system (e.g., a unified command system), that brings together the functions of the federal government, the state government, and the RP to achieve an effective and efficient response, where the federal OSC maintains authority.

-Under section 311(c)(1) of the Clean Water Act (CWA), as amended, the Federal OSC has the authority to direct or monitor all Federal, State, and private actions to remove a discharge, and, in case of a substantial threat to the public health and welfare of the United States, the Federal OSC must direct such actions.
-The Federal OSC, in coordination with the State EMR, will assume responsibility for the environmental protection aspects of the response.
-The techniques and procedures to be used in containing, removing, and disposal of the spill will be determined cooperatively through the UC.
+Under section 311(c)(1) of the Clean Water Act (CWA), as amended, the federal OSC has the authority to direct or monitor all federal, state, and private actions to remove a discharge, and, in case of a substantial threat to the public health and welfare of the United States, the federal OSC must direct such actions.
+The federal OSC, in coordination with the state EMR, will assume responsibility for the environmental protection aspects of the response.
+The techniques and procedures to be used in containing, removing, and disposal of the release will be determined cooperatively through the UC.

-When the spill is within the jurisdiction of the USCG, the USCG has ultimate responsibility for final direction and control decisions after appropriate consultation with local government representatives, the State EMR, and the RP.
+When the release is within the jurisdiction of the USCG, the USCG has ultimate responsibility for final direction and control decisions after appropriate consultation with local government representatives, the state EMR, and the RP.